kimberlym4488/brewtrek/README.md

 ## Summary

 brewtrek is a webservice that utilizes asynchronous JavaScript with [OpenBreweryDB](https://www.openbrewerydb.org/) to provide users with the ability to search for breweries in any city.
-The webservice is utilizes the [bulma](https://bulma.io/) framework for layout and styling.
+The webservice it utilizes is[bulma](https://bulma.io/) for framework for layout and styling, css, html, javaScript, jQuery.
 On the landing page, users may enter the name of a city.

 ## Author Names